INSEE and official statistics

 Last update: November 2014

-France's National Institute of Statistics and Economic Studies (Institut National de la Statistique et des Études Économiques: INSEE) is a Directorate General of the Ministry of the Economy, Finance, and Industry.
+France's National Institute for Statistics and Economic Studies (Institut National de la Statistique et des Études Économiques: INSEE) is a Directorate General of the Ministry of the Economy, Industry and the Digital Sector and of the Ministry of Finance and Public Accounts.
 It is therefore a government agency whose personnel are government employees, although not all belong to the civil service.
 INSEE operates under government accounting rules: it receives its funding from the State's general budget.

-Statistics production is conducted under a program, which is a "decision" applicable to the Member States.
-INSEE helps to design and implement multilateral cooperation programs under the aegis of international organizations such as Eurostat, U.N. institutions, the World Bank, and the International Monetary Fund (IMF).
+- French, European and International statistical sites: Statistics production is conducted under a program, which is a "decision" applicable to the Member States.
+INSEE helps to design and implement multilateral cooperation programs under the aegis of international organisations such as Eurostat, U.N. institutions, the World Bank, and the International Monetary Fund (IMF).

 - Management of data collection by Insee and local authorities: this section describes the local data collection activities conducted in partnership between the INSEE and local authorities: population census, registry office data, electoral roll.